 For me the board has the following benefits:

 - Focuses on the goal and the mascot

 - Represents the cyclical nature of Scrum

-- Highlights when sprints are just becoming mini waterfall phases (all testing at the end) and helps us to remain agile
+- Highlights when sprints are just becoming mini waterfall phases (all testing at the end) and help us to remain agile

-- Highlights when stories are continually slipping round the board, so that we can address and remove impediments more quickly
+- Highlights when stories are continually slipping around the board, so that we can address and remove impediments more quickly

 - Because of all the room around the board thanks to our whiteboard walls, it becomes an informal team noticeboard where anything can be shared

 - The use of avatars allows people to quickly see who’s working on what